 This committee assists in the smooth flow of bus and light rail traffic at NRG Park and at off-site parking locations.
 Committee members monitor and direct bus traffic and guide passengers to their appropriate buses.

-Members promote and raise awareness of the Show through the sale and distribution of merchandise bearing the Show's logos.
-The committee contributes product ideas, identifies sales venues and works with other committees to fill any needs for logo products.
-Members staff the Show merchandise booths during the event's entire run.
+Members promote and raise awareness of the Show through the sale and distribution of merchandise bearing the Show's logos, and the sale of each entertainer’s concert merchandise.
+Our volunteers staff the Show merchandise booths during the preseason and during the event's entire run.

 Members of this committee work closely with the Buildings and Grounds Department in the setup, operation and teardown of NRG Park buildings and grounds.